surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.26.0-dev.1 =
+= 4.26.0-dev.2 =

-(2019/03/29) Refactored the Yotpo Social Reviews for WooCommerce module (Pro version).
+(2019/03/30) Added product reviews from the Yotpo Social Reviews for WooCommerce API for the WPSSO JSON Pro add-on (Pro version).

 = 4.25.2 =